Delegate jQuery event handlers when working with dynamic content

 If you’d like to read more about event delegation in jQuery, check out the following:

-Got a project?
+Need a website?
 Let's talk.

 From website design & SEO through to custom WordPress plugin development.
 I transform ideas into dynamic, engaging, and high-performing solutions.